mongodb/mongo-cxx-driver/etc/releasing.md

 ```

 > [!IMPORTANT]
-> If there are entries under an unreleased patch release section with the old minor release number, move the entries into a new patch release section and remove the old patch release section.
-For example, for a `1.3.0` minor release, move entries from `1.2.3 [Unreleased]` to `1.3.1 [Unreleased]` and remove `1.2.3 [Unreleased]`.
+> If there are entries under an unreleased patch release section with the old minor release number, move the entries into this release's section and remove the unreleased patch release section.
+For example, for a `1.3.0` minor release, move entries from `1.2.3 [Unreleased]` to `1.3.0` and remove `1.2.3 [Unreleased]`.
+Due to cherry-picking, a non-patch release should always (already) contain the changes targeting a patch release with a prior minor version number.
 (This is analogous to updating the fix version of Jira tickets, as done earlier.)

 Commit the updates to `CHANGELOG.md`.